feludwig/pgsql-omt-schema/README.md

 the prefix (default `planet_osm_*`) configured by `osm2pgsql` can be anything.
 * All concerned geometry tables have their geometry column called `way`
   - (**planned**: just read `geometry_columns` table for the `way` column's name).
-* Your data is in english, if you imported custom data in german for example, `'attraktion'` in the column `tourismus` will **not** be recognized as a `tourism=attraction` and be ignored.
+* Your data is in english, if you imported custom data tags in german for example, `'attraktion'` in the column `tourismus` will **not** be recognized as a `tourism=attraction` and be ignored.
-  Feature names are obviously recognized, but using `nein` and `ja` instead of `no` and `yes` for boolean values like `indoor` is not planned for, and will fallback to `NULL` or false.
+  Feature names are obviously recognized, but using `nein` and `ja` instead of `no` and `yes` for boolean values like `indoor` is not supported, and will fallback to `NULL` or false.

 # Status